 The Edinburgh Dungeons are located just off of Princes Street and offer 12 interactive experiences.
 During your visit, you’ll get to hang out with live actors and take a spooky step back in time to some of Edinburgh’s most appalling periods of history.

-Actors regularly call visitors out, accusing those on the tour of witchcraft or describing in great detail the ways they’re going to torture you, so prepare yourself!
+Actors regularly call visitors out, accusing those on the tour of witchcraft or describing in great detail how they will torture you, so prepare yourself!

 Real historical events are turned into stories in the Dungeons.
 You’ll get to meet Agnes Finnie, a real witch accused of witchcraft, survive a brush with the cannibal Sawney Bean and experience being dropped from the gallows on a free-fall drop ride.

-A visit to the Edinburgh Dungeons is one of the spooky things to do in Edinburgh and offers a funny, over-the-top experience that will give you a bit of fright while educating you on some of Edinburgh’s dark history.
+A visit to the Edinburgh Dungeons is one of the spooky things to do in Edinburgh.
+It offers a funny, over-the-top experience that will give you a bit of fright while educating you on some of Edinburgh’s dark history.

 The Ghost Bus Tours

-If you’re in the mood for a theatrical show while travelling around Edinburgh and visiting the spine-tingling spooky sites on the ultimate Edinburgh Ghost tour, be sure to hop onto the 1960’s black double-decker bus known as Ghost Bus Tours.
+If you’re in the mood for a theatrical show while travelling around Edinburgh and visiting the spine-tingling spooky sites on the ultimate Edinburgh Ghost tour, hop onto the 1960s black double-decker bus known as Ghost Bus Tours.

 Looking for spooky things to do in Edinburgh?
 The bus will take you to sites like Greyfriars Kirk, Holyrood Palace and all the way up to Calton Hill on a tour led by an eerie conductor who’ll leave you in fits of giggles while treating you to a frightful night of comedy horror.